swaptacular/swpt_accounts/protocol.rst

   ``"interest"`` might be used for payments initiated by the interest capitalization service.

-.. [#zero-min-amount] If ``min_amount`` is zero, the transfer will be prepared successfully even when the amount available on the account is zero or less.
+.. [#zero-min-amount] If ``min_amount`` is zero, and there are no other impediments to the transfer, the transfer MUST be prepared successfully even when the amount available on the account is zero or less.
 (In this case, the secured amount will be zero.)

 FinalizeTransfer